Dark-sky movement: Skyglow

 Skyglow is the illumination of the night sky or parts of it, resembling an orange "smog".
 It occurs from both natural and human-made sources.
 Artificial skyglow is caused by the over-illumination of the sky from large city centres, shopping centres, or stadiums.
 It consists of light that is either emitted directly upward or reflected from the ground that is then scattered by dust and gas molecules in the atmosphere, producing a luminous background or light dome.
-These artificial skyglows cause the sky to be 5–10 times brighter in urban areas than a naturally dark sky that is unaffected by artificial light.
+These artificial skyglows cause the sky to be up to 100 times brighter in urban areas than a naturally dark sky that is unaffected by artificial light.
 Natural skyglow can come from natural light sources, such as the Sun, the Moon, the stars, or auroras.

 Some communities are becoming aware of this problem and are putting forth efforts to minimize the hazy, orange skyglow.
 A community in particular is the city of Merritt, British Columbia.
 An article published July 8, 2010 states that they are making minor changes to lighting in and around Merritt, such as the installment of down-cast lighting to commercial buildings, as part of their light pollution abatement program.
 The benefits of this technological change include "saving energy through better focused lights, preserving the environment by reducing excess light that may affect flora and fauna, reducing crime and increasing safety by more adequately illuminating areas, and reducing health risks."

 Scotobiology

-Scotobiology is the study of the role darkness plays in living organisms and shows that interrupting darkness by light pollution creates drastic effects for most organisms; changing their food gathering and feeding habits, their mating and reproduction behavior, migration behaviour (birds and insects) and social behavior.
+Scotobiology is the study of the role darkness plays in living organisms.
+It shows that the interruption of darkness by light pollution creates drastic effects for most organisms, changing their food gathering and feeding habits, their mating and reproduction behavior, or their migration behavior (in birds and insects) and social behavior.
 Approximately 30% of vertebrates and 60% of invertebrates are nocturnal, meaning that they depend on darkness.
 Their everyday behaviors are biologically evolved to adapt in uninterrupted darkness.

 Human health is also adversely affected by the effects of light pollution.
-Light during night time hours has been linked to human cancers and psychological disorders.
+Light during nighttime hours has been linked to human cancers and psychological disorders.

 Dark-sky preserves

 Dark-sky preserves are the main contributors to the dark-sky movement.
-They are protected areas found mostly in national parks that have a zero light pollution policy set in by the government and controlled by the National Dark Sky Association.
+They are protected areas found mostly in national parks that have a zero light pollution policy set in by the government and, in the US, controlled by the National Dark Sky Association.